xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 ## What is Open/R?

-In November 2017, Facebook finally open sourced [Open/R](https://github.com/facebook/openr).
+In November 2017, Facebook open sourced [Open/R](https://github.com/facebook/openr).
 As the Github description suggests, it is, and I quote, a "Distributed platform for building autonomic network functions".
 Pretty heavy description, so let's distill it a bit.

 Much of the documentation for open/R can be found in the docs directory in the git repo: